gyetvan-andras/ModernLook-OSX/README.md

 4. Prediction panel

 The application has a toolbar, where the user can switch between the application panels, by using MLRadioGroupManager.
 All the panels are derived from MLContentView and they use MLOutlienView, MLTableView, MLComboField and MLTextField.
+**NEW** as of 03.10.2015
+Added a calendar button to the toolbar to demonstrate MLCalendarView in action.

 #Known issues